An algebra for covariant observers in de Sitter space: Equality of algebraic and generalized entropy

-with $D(ae^{-i\hat{d}_{a,1}t})\in\A_a^G$.
+with $D_a(ae^{-i\hat{d}_{a,1}t})\in\A_a^G$.

 A state is considered to be semiclassical if clock's state of an observer is sharply localized in time and essentially independent from the quantum fields and other observers, then serves as a reliable time reference for the rest of the system.
 Concretely, for a given state $\psi$ with density operator $\rho_\psi\in\A_a^G$, we require: \begin{enumerate} \item \textbf{Sharp time localization}: The clock itself must have small fluctuations, meaning its state is distinguishable at different times.
 Technically, this demands that the correlation function $Tr_a(\rho_\psi D( ae^{-i\hat{d}_{a,1}t})) $ is sharply peaked within $|t|<\epsilon$. \item \textbf{System-clock factorizability}: The clock must be approximately uncorrelated with the rest of the system (QFT and other observers).
 This ensures that the clock's reading can be used as a clean parameter without entangling with the system's state.
-This is reflected in the factorization:\footnote{Here $\epsilon$ characterizes the clock time fluctuations, and $\approx$ indicates that we neglect terms of order higher than $\epsilon$.}
+This is reflected in the factorization:\footnote{Here $\epsilon$ characterizes the clock time fluctuations, and $\approx$ indicates that we neglect terms of order higher than $\epsilon$.
+As $\epsilon$ is independent of $m$, the semiclassical states proposal is compatible with the $m\gg q^A$ regime which requires $\Delta t\gg \frac{1}{m}$.}

 \end{enumerate} Condition (1) ensures the clock is precise, while condition (2) ensures it is non-interfering.
 Together, the clock provides a approximately classical time parameter.
 This justifies the term semiclassical.